 Prevention of Gestational Diabetes in Pregnancy

 If you are at risk of developing gestational diabetes, no one can be sure that you can prevent it by following these tips.
-However, if you can adopt these habits before and during your pregnancy, you keep the odds in your favor.
+However, if you can adopt these habits before and during your pregnancy, you keep the odds in your favour.

-Choose fresh fruits, whole grains, and nuts to incorporate nutrients and fiber in your diet.
+Choose fresh fruits, whole grains, and nuts to incorporate nutrients and fibre in your diet.
 Control your portions and keep away from junk food.
 Read more diet tips for diabetes management.

 Being active will ensure that you keep the weight gain to a minimum and prevent gestational diabetes.
 Choose the activity that you enjoy and get started.
 Not just your weight, it will help lift your mood.